The Benefits of Collagen: What This Invaluable Protein Can Do for Your Body

 6. Collagen Is Good for the Liver

-Glycine is one of the key amino acids used to form collagen.
+Glycine is one of the key amino acids used to form collagen that has a myriad of health benefits.
 Glycine is also known to protect the liver by absorbing harmful endocrine disruptors, such as toxins and allergens from food and the air you breathe.
 In a 1998 study, glycine was found to have a healing effect on liver damage from long-term alcohol intake.

 For optimal results, we recommend combining collagen intake with regular intermittent fasting.
 During your fasting period, consume a serving of collagen-rich bone broth.
 Both the broth and the fasting helps detoxify the liver and cleanses it from years of toxin accumulation.
 In addition, the broth also quells hunger.